Swright88/extending-testing/phase8/01_introduction.md

 Let's start by imagining a scenario in which data driven testing (whatever _that_ is) could be the solution...

-## Defect Reporter
+## Defect Logger

-The company you work for has its own tool for reporting and tracking defects - it's imaginatively called _Defect Reporter_.
+The company you work for has its own tool for reporting and tracking defects - it's imaginatively called _Defect Logger_.
 You've been asked to create a small regression testing suite and have been given this guidance...

-- Defects are reported using [this form](https://defect-logger.onrender.com/)
+- Defects are logged using [this form](https://defect-logger.onrender.com/)
 - Name, Summary and Details are all mandatory fields
 - Name must be no longer than 30 characters
 - Summary must be no longer than 50 characters